shawnhuyiwen/pulse/docs/Methodology/BloodChemistryMethodology.md

 =============
 Background and Scope
 --------------------
 The analysis of the blood constituents is important for assessing physiological function. %Respiratory function and acid-base status are assessed by analyzing the distribution of gas species in the blood.
 Because respiratory, renal, and cardiovascular system functions integrate to maintain acid-base homeostasis, abnormal function in any of those systems can cause an acid-base disturbance.
 For example, respiratory conditions which lead to an increase in the amount of dissolved CO2 in the blood, such as bronchitis, are associated with respiratory acidosis.
 Metabolic acidosis often accompanies renal pathologies.
-In order to investigate the origin of an acid-base disturbance, a provider may order a metabolic panel or a complete blood count.
-These two assessments, along with a blood gas analysis, provide a detailed account of the composition of a person's blood, and this information is used, along with a physiological model of acid-base balance, to determine the causes of acid-base disturbances.
+In order to investigate the origin of an acid-base disturbance, a provider may order an arterial blood gas test, metabolic panel, or a complete blood count.
+These three assessments, provide a detailed account of the composition of a person's blood, and this information is used, along with a physiological model of acid-base balance, to determine the causes of acid-base disturbances.

 There are three models commonly used for acid-base analysis.
 One model, often called the Boston model, is easy to understand and remember, but it is based entirely on the Henderson-Hasselbalch equation, and bicarbonate equilibrium alone is demonstrably insufficient for predicting carbon dioxide species distribution in human blood @cite wooten2010standard.
 To compensate, the Boston model includes six bicarbonate-based rules that are used to assess acid-base status at the bedside.
 Another model extends the Boston approach by introducing a new parameter called "base excess" to quantify the metabolic component of an acid-base disturbance @cite siggaard1977van.
 The problem with base-excess is that it is not CO2-invariant in vivo due to the ionic shifts between the intravascular and interstitial compartments.
 However, base excess is CO2-invariant when it is computed from measured plasma pH and PCO2, but at a constant hemoglobin concentration of 50 g/L. A third model, developed by Peter Stewart and thus called the Stewart approach, describes acid-base balance mechanistically through the electrochemical equilibrium dynamics @cite kellum2009stewart.